Jayson Werth: Washington Nationals (2011–2017)

 The Washington Nationals, who had lost Adam Dunn to the Chicago White Sox two days prior, signed Werth to a seven-year, $126 million contract on December 5, 2010, the 12th-most expensive contract among active major league players at the time and the 14th-highest in MLB history.
 The Werth signing was somewhat overshadowed in Philadelphia by the Phillies' own blockbuster offseason acquisition, the return of pitcher Cliff Lee.

 Werth returned to Citizens Bank Park for the first time since joining his new team on May 3, 2011.
 Upon his introduction, he was first booed by Phillies fans before receiving a standing ovation.
 By late May, Werth's contract was under scrutiny from Nationals fans and sportswriters, as he was batting only .254 (.205 with runners in scoring position) on a team with a 21–28 record.
 He dismissed allegations of a slump, telling reporters that he was attempting to play through nagging shoulder and knee injuries and that he was consistently a stronger batter after the All-Star break.
 Shortly after he was booed by Nationals fans and after a local bar introduced discounted beer based on his batting average, Werth broke his 105 at bat homerless streak with a blast against Brett Myers of the Houston Astros on July 20.
 He was able to improve by the second half of the season, with seven home runs and 20 RBI from mid-July through August, and he finished the season batting .232 with 20 home runs and 58 RBI in 150 games and 561 at bats.

 Werth opened the 2012 season eager to put the previous year behind him and start new, batting in the middle of the lineup and playing in right field.
 On May 6, however, Werth fractured his left wrist for the second time while attempting to field a hit from Placido Polanco.
 Manager Davey Johnson referred to the fracture as a "clean break", but noted that Werth would be out indefinitely.
 Werth returned to the lineup on August 2 for a shutout victory against the Phillies.
-After his return, Werth, who referred to himself as a "five-hole hitter" throughout most of his career, was moved to the leadoff spot for the first time, replacing Steve Lombardozzi in the role.
+After his return, Werth, who referred to himself as a "five-hole hitter" throughout most of his career, was moved to the leadoff spot for the first time, replacing Steve Lombardozzi Jr. in the role.
 The transition proved successful, as Werth hit .303 with 12 RBI in his 37 games as a leadoff hitter.
 Appearing in only 81 games due to injury, Werth batted .300 in 2012, with five home runs and 31 RBI in 300 at bats.
 In Game 4 of the 2012 NLDS, Werth battled Lance Lynn through a 13-pitch at bat before hitting a walk-off home run kept the Nationals from elimination.
 Although the endpoint of Werth's home run was commemorated by a red seat at Nationals Park, the Cardinals came back from a 6-0 deficit to win Game 5 by the score 9-7 and take the series from Washington.